Marko-polo-code/multi-step-form/README.md

 ## Description

 This is a multi-page form application built with Vite, React, and TypeScript.
 The application allows users to fill in their contact details, salary details, and review their information before submission.
-It includes components built with Shadcn, form validation using Zod, and unit testing with Vitest.
+It includes UI components built with Shadcn library, form validation using Zod, and unit testing with Vitest.

 ## Features